vfoehn/FitnessApp/README.md

 This application can be installed on an Android device by opening the folder in Android Studio.
 In Android Studio, one needs to select the *Run 'app'* option.
 If the device is connected to the computer, it should appear under *Connected Devices*.
 Once the device is selected, the application should be installed.

-Important: *Developer Options* needs to be activated on the device.
+Important: *Developer Options* need to be activated on the device.